ksvan/node-red-contrib-komfovent/README.md

 You can then edit and work on it, all changes available in node-red with just a restart (node-red-stop & node-red-start)

+# Updating
+NB!
+Breaking changes from 0.3 to 0.4 due to full refactor

 # Nodes
 ## Config
 This node basically contains your credentials and the config values the other nodes will use for sending commands.